gwen-interpreter/gwen-gpm/README.md

 Benefits of using this package manager when working with Gwen include:

 - All downloads and installs are managed for you
-- Easily update to the latest versions of packages
+- You can easily update to the latest versions of packages
-- Easily switch between versions of packages
+- You can easily switch between versions of packages
 - All downloads are verified for integrity before they are installed
 - Installation is consistent across platforms